Abhinavreddy-B/D_and_A/HW-3/README.md

 - `Approach 2`:
     - Select maximum `Milliseconds` from `Track`
     - Print all rows of the table `Track` where `Milliseconds` is the maximum

+- `Approach 3`:
+    - Left join the columns of the `Track` table to itself
+    - The right tuple denotes the tuples which have the value of the `Milliseconds` column greater than the left tuple
+    - The right tuple is `NULL` if there are no tuples on the left satisfying the condition
+    - These left tuples have the maximum value of the `Milliseconds` column and thus, these tuples are selected to be displayed in the output

     <br>